warlof/eveseat-mining-ledger/README.md

 |---------------------|--------------|--------|
 | esi:market-prices:update | This command will update item average and adjuster prices | twice a day |
 | esi:mining-ledger:update | This command will update mining ledger from every character which have access granted to the package | every 10 minutes |

+## Permissions

+This package will add two new permission for respectively character and corporation :
+ - corporation.warlof_mining
+ - character.warlof_mining

+They will grant access to mining ledger on each entity type.

 # Usage